Tapered Barrel Jeans Are Winter's Most Polarizing Denim Trend

-This polarizing cut will continue to spark debates.
+This billowing cut continues to spark debates.

 "What's the deal with barrel jeans?" asked one of my friends.
-"It seems like everyone is wearing them—(even some non-jeans-wearing people have been swayed)—so should I jump on the bandwagon now, or will they go out of style soon?"
+"It seems like everyone is wearing them—even some non-jeans-wearing people have been swayed—so should I jump on the bandwagon now, or will they go out of style soon?"

 A New York Fashion Week street styler in curved barrel jeans with a jean jacket in a matching medium-blue wash.

-“Plus," Pelly adds, "I think these pants remain so popular because they’re just as comfortable as flattering."
 If baggy jeans are like comfy, open-leg pajama pants, then tapered barrel-leg jeans feel like your favorite structured jogger sweatpants.

 On Alaïa’s Fall 2023 runway, barrel jeans took center stage.

-Since Alaïa's ultra-curved denim appeared, the energized denim trend has made its way into many runway shows and sold-out capsules from indie brands.
+Since Alaïa's ultra-curved denim first appeared, the denim trend has made its way into many runway shows and sold-out capsules from indie brands.
 “Agolde, Entire Studios, A.W.A.K.E.
 Mode, Toteme, and Frame have some of the best barrel jeans on the market," says Pelly for your shopping consideration.

 On May 14, Kendall Jenner took Darkpark's Khris Barrel Leg Denim Jeans out for a spin with a basic T-shirt and The Row's far-from-basic $4,370 Terrasse Bag.

-Most importantly, the stylist suggests gradually introducing barrel jeans into your wardrobe by pairing them with comfortable pieces like your favorite ballet flats or breezy linen shirts.
+Most importantly, the stylist suggests gradually introducing barrel jeans into your wardrobe by pairing them with comfortable pieces like your favorite ballet flats.
 "Adapting it to your taste helps it work alongside and not against your personal style," she says.
-Feeling inspired to try out barrel jeans?
-Feel free to take notes from Pelly’s style playbook.
-It's the perfect time to experiment with these bottoms, especially since they're about to become a big trend for fall 2025.

 More Styling Ideas for Barrel Jeans